Skip to main content

 }

-Assigning a negative value to the z-index will place the element behind other elements.
+Assigning a negative value to z-index places the element behind other elements.

 Example: